lukechampine/user/README.md

 $ user migrate -remote [metafile]
 ```

-Note that a remote migration, the file is not actually downloaded to disk; it is
+Note that in a remote migration, the file is not actually downloaded to disk; it
-processed piecewise in RAM.
+is processed piecewise in RAM.
 You don't need any free disk space to perform a
 migration.

 Like uploads and downloads, migrations can be resumed if interrupted, and can